 The unsung hero is, of course, the Burnley schoolmaster, Thomas Yates, who educated many of these priests as young boys to be staunch Catholics at a time Catholicism was being persecuted.

-With thanks to Paul and Claire Carney of Christ the King parish for editing and expanding the article.
+With thanks to Paul and Claire Carney of Christ the King Church Burnley, now part of the Parish of the Good Samaritan, for editing and expanding the article.